hekemp/-Achieved-StatsApplets/README.md

 StatsApplets:

-A set of applets for statistics classes made for use with Shiny/R. More information will be added as programs are made.
+The initial stages and development for a set of applets for statistics classes made for use with Shiny/R. This repository was more to test the functionalities of GitHub, GitHub hosting, version control, and Shiny R itself.
+Individual repositories will be hosted outside of this repository.